 Security and privacy

 As for data security, Keenow uses OpenVPN which we deem to be ideal.
 There are several sets of configurations available for different ports.
 The most secure is AES-256 encryption which is as strong as you can expect (some providers opt for 128-bit which is still considered very secure).
-It also uses SHA512 for authentication along with 4,096 bit RSA keys.
+It uses SHA512 for authentication along with 4,096 bit RSA keys.
 Perfect forward secrecy is also provided as standard with OpenVPN.

 You have a few support options depending on your needs.
 The Setup tab on the website has everything you need to get started, and there is also the FAQ page, which is particularly helpful if you’re having issues with Netflix.